Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Most modern cruise ships have a mix of international outlets and even built-in USB ports for charging phones and other gadgets.

 Usually, one international adapter is enough.
-In case you need another one you can always buy it in the stores on the ships or in port.
+If you need another one, you can always buy one at the stores on the ships or in port.

 Cruise essentials